 The Dart range, as exemplified in this four-berth model that was the first to come off Adria’s production line, is a good example of why Adria has a reputation for innovation.

-The big changes to the caravan itself are on the outside with, for example, the new silver sides and the large central front window.
+The big changes to the tourer, which we also consider to be among the best island bed caravans, itself are on the outside with, for example, the new silver sides and the large central front window.

 But perhaps the most interesting innovations are inside.
 The inside walls are made of Symalite, a material derived from recycled products.
 But unlike the ceiling, which has been given a polyurethane coating, the side walls have been left in a raw state, which gives a felt-like effect that is very warming.
 There are also movable shelves you can attach to the walls to provide storage where you need it.